john-clark/EnderCNC/Ender3CNC/BOM.md

 ## !NOTE!
 Some Ender 3's might be sligthly different in what hardware was used in what year/make.
 So please dont follow it 100% blindly.

+### You can re-use 3 limit switches from the Ender 3, but you need to cut them of the PCB and you'll still be missing 1, so you need to order AT LEAST 1 more.
+### You can re-use 2 belt lengts from the Ender 3, but you still need one more ~500mm lenght, so better to just buy get 2-3 meters to have some spare too.

 | Quantity | Part Description | Notes |
 |----------|------------------|-------|
 | **M5 Screws** |